akebu6/SelfWatch/README.md

 Empowering individuals to take control of their mental health by providing a personal monitoring and support system.

 ## 💡 Inspiration
+The increasing prevalence of mental health issues and the lack of accessible and personalised support motivated us to undertake this project.
+We wanted to create a tool that would empower individuals to monitor their mental health and provide them with resources and support when needed.

 ## 🤔 Purpose
+SelfWatch was designed to help people practice self-care more by providing with trackers and reminders when they haven't checked-in for the day.

 ## What it does
+SelfWatch is a web application that allows users to track their mental health and well-being on a daily basis.
+Users can input their mood, energy levels, sleep quality, and other relevant factors, and the app will generate personalised insights and recommendations based on the data.
+Users can set goals and receive reminders to engage in self-care activities.

 ## 🎨 Design